Antimicrobial Stewardship (AMS)

 Fax: 250-563-8285

-- Antibacterial Dosing Guidance from BC Children's Hospital
+- Antibacterial dosing guidance from BC Children's Hospital

-- NH Antibiogram
+- NH antibiogram

-Online References
+Online references

 - Association for Medical Microbiology and Infectious Disease of Canada (Canadian)

-- Bugs & Drugs book (Canadian)
+- Bugs and drugs book (Canadian)

 - BC Centre for Disease Control (Canadian)